-Eating foods that have vitamin K, such as broccoli, chickpeas, kale, turnip greens, and soybean
+Eating foods that have vitamin K, such as broccoli, chickpeas, kale, turnip greens, and soybean products.

 Drinking a lot of alcohol.

 Taking some herbal products or natural remedies.

 What To Think About